 October 13, 2019 (just shy of her 7th birthday)

-On this Memorial Day, we remember all who gave all for this country.
+On Memorial Day, we remember those who gave all for this country.
 This day is about more than getting together with loved ones, cookouts, and a day off from work.
 For many, this day is not “happy” but solemn.
-The Veteran remembers fallen comrades while experiencing a mixture of guilt and gratitude for his own safety.
+The Veteran remembers fallen comrades while experiencing a mixture of guilt and gratitude for his safety.
 This day is for those who didn’t return home.
 Unless you are connected to the lifestyle, this weight doesn’t press on you.
 Even for me as a veteran’s wife, the burden is secondary.

 I’ve done videos on what not to say to a military spouse and the warrior ethos.
 I’ve shared our stories of transitions both in the military and after.
 I’ve talked about how service members often feel uncomfortable when people (strangers especially) thank them for their service.
 I’ve openly shared the daily ins and outs of PTSD.
 What I want to share today is the importance of remembering.

 We remember ALL who sacrifice because when we don’t, we begin to take our freedoms for granted.
 When we start to forget that the cost of our freedom is connected to sacrifice, we neglect the lessons of history.
 Instead of passively thanking a service member, talk to them.
 Find biographies and documentaries and share them with your family.
-Remember that all the freedoms we enjoy in America came at a cost.
+Remember that all the freedoms we enjoy in America come at a cost.